 Analysis suggests that the additional two services per hour through the Wirral Line loop will not be particularly detrimental to train punctuality.
-However, any performance risk could be mitigated by replacing the current half hourly inter-peak Ellesmere Port - Chester services with a quarter hourly Ellesmere Port - Hooton shuttle, with a five-minute connection time with the quarter-hourly Chester - Liverpool services.
-This option is not recommended at this stage as the value for money is inferior to the previous scheme, however stakeholders are invited to submit their views on the suitability of it as an alternative.
+However, any performance risk could be mitigated by replacing the current half hourly inter-peak Ellesmere Port - Chester services with a quarter hourly Ellesmere Port - Hooton shuttle, with a fiveminute connection time with the quarter hourly Chester - Liverpool services.
+This option is not recommended at this stage as the value for money is inferior to the previous scheme.
 Options to increase the frequency of Chester - Liverpool services and significantly reduce the journey time by either not calling at stations between Hooton and Birkenhead Central, or using additional infrastructure between Hooton and Rock Ferry have also been assessed.
-However, these are not recommended because it is not possible to achieve an even service interval with a mixture of stopping and semi-fast services, so the benefit of improved journey times would be partially offset by the disbenefit from losing an even quarter-hour frequency.
+However, these are not recommended because it is not possible to achieve an even service interval with a mixture of stopping and semi-fast services, so the benefit of improved journey times would be partially offset by the disbenefit from losing an even quarter hour frequency.
 Furthermore, the level of benefit generated is not sufficient to support major infrastructure expenditure.
-Figure 6.8 summaries the business case for all the options tested.
+Figure 6.9 summaries the business case for all the options tested.

-Figure 6.8 - Transport economic efficiency table for Chester branch options 30-year appraisal £m (2002 market prices) unless stated C1: 1/4-hourly C2: 1/4-hourly C3: 1/4-hourly C4: As option C3 but with Chester Chester Chester -- Liverpool with - Liverpool & 1/4-Liverpool mixed infrastructure (60performance hourly Ellesmere service pattern year appraisal) buffer - Hooton Costs (present value) 0.0 Investment cost 0.0 0.0 39.2 Operating cost 25.3 12.8 25.7 35.1 Revenue -7.6 -3.0 -6.9 -8.4Other Government 1.8 0.7 1.7 2.1 impacts Total costs 19.4 10.6 20.4 68.0 Benefits (present value) Rail users benefits 32.3 13.5 30.6 43.3 Non users benefits 5.7 3.0 5.9 9.8 Total quantified 38.0 16.5 36.4 53.1 benefits
+5 ·

+30-year appraisal unless stated £m (2002 market prices)

+Stateu C1: 1/4 hourly Chester - Liverpool with performance buffer C2: 1/4 hourly Chester - Liverpool & 1/4 hourly Ellesmere - Hooton C3: 1/4 hourly Chester - Liverpool mixed service pattern C4: As option C3 but with infrastructure (60-year appraisal)

+Costs (present value)

+Investment cost 0.0 0.0 0.0 39.2

+Operating cost 21.1 12.8 25.7 35.1

+Revenue -7.6 -3.0 -6.9 -8.4

+Other government impacts 1.8 0.7 1.7 2.1

+Total costs 15.3 10.6 20.4 68.0

+Benefits (present value)

+Rail users' benefits 32.3 13.5 30.6 43.3

+Non-users' benefits 5.7 3.0 5.9 9.8

+Total quantified benefits 38.0 16.5 36.4 53.1

+NPV 22.7 5.9 16.0 -14.9

+BCR 2.5 1.6 1.8 0.8